umbralcalc/helmpy/README.md

 # helmpy - individual-based simulation of helminth transmission in a human population

-An all-in-one python class for forecasting the effects of
+An all-in-one python class for forecasting which includes features for

-1. mass drug administration,
+1. ageing of individuals between groups,
+2. mass drug administration for any given coverage and drug efficacy,
-2. infected human migration between separate sites,
+3. infected human migration between separate clusters of individuals,
-3. and systematic individual non-compliance to treatment
+4. and individual non-compliance to treatment

 on helminth (parasitic worm) disease transmission for variable population sizes.
+The mathematics of the model are described here: [https://doi.org/10.1101/2019.12.17.19013490]

 The code runs with an optimised stochastic simulation method where best results can be attained through only a minimal (typically ~10, depending on the overall population number) number of repeat runs.